buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

-<h1 align="center"> Resources-for-Scholarly-Big-Data </h1>
+<h1 align="center"> Resources for Scholarly Big Data </h1>
 <h2 align="center">
-## Pick up scattered pearls and light up the fire for scholarly bigdata
+Pick up scattered pearls and light up the fire for scholarly bigdata

-## Tools, Resources, datasets and venues for scholarly big data
+Tools, Resources, datasets and venues for scholarly big data

 Quick Start for the Mining of Scholarly Big Data
 </h2>